shawenyao/jekyll-now/_posts/2020-09-06-Homebrewing-RetroPie.md

 read -n 1 -t 3 input
 echo ""

+# default case
-# default case: if the input is empty or time runs out, start emulation station
+# if the input is empty or time runs out, start emulation station
 # works without keyboard, e.g., when only controller is connected
 # in case keyboard is indeed conncected. hit enter or space to skip the wait
 if [ -z "$input" ]